flosskosova/foss4g-2023/content/call-for-papers/talks.es.md

 - Education & research;
 - Open data

-and a particular one (_Topic_):
+### Topic

+You will have to select one of the topics that best describe your proposal.
+Examples of topics are:

-- Software status / state of the art, new software/project development, benchmarking;
+- Software status/state of the art, new software/project development, benchmarking;
 - FOSS4G implementations in strategic application domains: land management, crisis/disaster response, smart cities, population mapping, climate change, ocean and marine monitoring, etc.;
 - Data visualization: spatial analysis, manipulation and visualization of geospatial data;
 - Data collection, data sharing, data science, open data, big data, data exploitation platforms;